autrainer/autrainer/docs/source/usage/quickstart.rst

 Grid Search Configuration
 -------------------------

-To perform a grid search over multiple multiple configurations defined in the :attr:`params`, update the :ref:`main configuration <main_configuration>` (:file:`conf/config.yaml`) to include multiple values separated by a comma.
+To perform a grid search over multiple configurations defined in the :attr:`params`, update the :ref:`main configuration <main_configuration>` (:file:`conf/config.yaml`) to include multiple values separated by a comma.

 The following configuration performs a grid search over the default :class:`~autrainer.models.FFNN` model with 2 and 3 hidden layers